Sign up for the Points Party newsletter

 I paid for my stay using Hyatt’s Points + Cash rate, which got me a good deal:

-And as a nice bonus, I had an offer on my World of Hyatt card for a 20% rebate on the cash portion of my stay, up to $51, which I maxed out.
+And as a nice bonus, I had an offer on my World of Hyatt card (refer-a-friend link) for a 20% rebate on the cash portion of my stay, up to $51, which I maxed out.
 So, all in, I paid 20,000 points and about $245 for two nights, and earned 2,600 points toward another Hyatt stay.
 I’m happy with that.